-appointed day means such day as is fixed by the Minister by notice published in the Government Gazette to be the appointed day for the purpose of that subsection 2.
+appointed day means such day as is fixed by the Minister by notice published in the Government Gazette to be the appointed day for the purpose of that subsection 3.

-7. Application for the grant or renewal of a licence
+7. Application for grant or renewal of licence

 (1) An application for the grant or renewal of a licence for a facility is to be —